 - 1. We will start with the list of Modules developed within Hodgen et al. (2018).
 This evidence-informed structured list of Modules is an appropriate starting point as the previous review covered Key Stage 3 and hence there is a cross-over in the age-phase and teaching approaches with the present review.
-We will add Modules to this list to capture further aspects of the present review, e.g., 'Non-specialist teachers' in response to RQ5. - 2.
-We will take guidance from the EEF Practice Review Team who are exploring the areas (which can be conceptualised as Modules) of interest and importance to practising teachers. - 3.
+We will add topics to this list to capture further aspects of the present review, e.g., 'Non-specialist teachers' in response to RQ5. - 2.
+We will take guidance from the EEF Practice Review Team who are exploring the areas (which can be conceptualised as topics) of interest and importance to practising teachers. - 3.
 Within our main systematic search (see Search strategy for identification of studies > Searching for grey literature) we will produce a full set of meta-analyses of interventions in secondary mathematics teaching published since 1968.
-This list will be coded in Excel against our developing Module list (from phase 1 and phase 2 above combined) with new Modules added to reflect foci not in the current list. - 4.
-During screening of studies within the main search process, studies marked for inclusion will be coded against the developing Module list (from part 1, part 2, and part 3 above combined) with new Modules added to reflect foci not in the current list.
+This list will be coded in Excel against our developing topic list (from phase 1 and phase 2 above combined) with new topics added to reflect foci not in the current list. - 4.
+During screening of studies within the main search process, studies marked for inclusion will be coded against the developing topic list (from part 1, part 2, and part 3 above combined) with new topics added to reflect foci not in the current list.

-Studies may be coded to one or to multiple Modules.
-It is anticipated that this coding will, in part, support the development of our response to RQ2 as we will be able to assess which Modules repeatedly co-occur.
+Studies will be coded to a primary and to a secondary topic.
+It is anticipated that this coding will, in part, support the development of our response to RQ2 as we will be able to assess which topics repeatedly co-occur.

-This process will result in a full and expanded set of Modules.
-We will review and discuss as a team where Modules could be expanded or combined or where new 'parent level' Modules could be added.
-This will enable us to compile our Module coding tool (See Appendix 2C) which will be used within the data extraction process in EPPI Reviewer (Thomas et al., 2023), enabling us to pull out studies for analysis related to specific Modules.
-As with all coding tools in EPPI Reviewer, a 5% duplicate list will be coded against the Modules to check for, and respond to as necessary, inter-coder reliability.
-The Module format will further provide the structuring for the main report, with discussion of the evidence presented on a Modular basis for RQ1 and the Modules used to support discussion in addressing other RQs.
+This process will result in a full and expanded set of topics.
+We will review and discuss as a team where topics could be expanded or combined or where new 'parent level' topics could be added.
+This will enable us to compile our topic coding tool (See Appendix 2C) which will be used within the data extraction process in EPPI Reviewer (Thomas et al., 2023), enabling us to pull out studies for analysis related to specific topics.
+As with all coding tools in EPPI Reviewer, a 5% duplicate list will be coded against the topics to check for, and respond to as necessary, inter-coder reliability.
+The topic format will further provide the structuring for the main report, with discussion of the evidence presented on a topic basis for RQ1 and the topics used to support discussion in addressing other RQs.